 As she closed her fan, coming down off of her toes, she could hear slow, methodical clapping coming from Salazar.

 "Very good, very good!
 I haven't seen that dance done so well in a long time, and much less by such a beautiful group of princesses."

-"Could you waltz again?"
+"Could you and Dezzy waltz again, please?"
 Isabella piped up, her face pleading.

 "Of course.
 Princess?" he asked, extending his arm to Dezzy.

 She smiled and went to her place across from her, curtsying before coming together with her partner and stepping once again through the familiar movements.

 Author's Note: Hello everyone!
 I hope you enjoyed this chapter.
 I'd love it if you'd let me know your thoughts on it!
 Was the fan dance clear?
 Trying to translate what I choreograph into writing can get a little tricky, so if anything is confusing, please let me know!
 Thank you for reading!